Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$

-The most notable effect is the decrease of the Eu-N and Eu-O bond lengths.
-In Ref.~\cite{joos2020insights}, the following explanation is given to explain this effect: the bond length between an f-element ion in a $4f^N$ configuration and ligands is realized by the interaction between the $5p^6$ shell and the ligand's valence electrons.
+From these results, we identify two important relaxation patterns when going from 5d to 4f state.
+First, we observe a nearly isotropic expansion of the first coordination shell of Eu composed of four N and four O arranged in a nearly cubic environment (red-shaded area of Figure \ref{fig:4f-5d_relaxation}a).
+See the comparison between Eu-N length, Eu-O length, and polyhedral volume of excited and ground states.
+We justify the isotropic character of this expansion with the small O-Eu-O and N-Eu-N angle changes: no significant distortion effect is observed.
+In reference~\cite{joos2020insights}, the following explanation is given to explain this expansion effect: the bond length between an f-element ion in a $4f^N$ configuration and ligands is realized by the interaction between the $5p^6$ shell and the ligand's valence electrons.
 According to this reference, when the ion is in a $4f^{N-1}5d^{1}$ configuration, additional covalent interactions appear from the ligand to the inner 4$f$ hole that shortens the bond length.
 We could also argue that the excited $Eu^{2+}$ in the $4f^{6}5d^{1}$ configuration gets closer to $Eu^{3+}$ configuration, leading to stronger Eu-O and Eu-N bonds, due to both Coulomb and covalent strengthening.
-As a consequence of the bond lengths decrease, the volume of the local environment decreases as well.
-The acute angle formed by nitrogen and europium atoms increases by \ang{0.2776}.
-In contrast, the acute angle formed by the oxygen and europium atoms decreases by \ang{0.9375}.
-We attribute these angle modifications to a change in the electron density around europium induced by the 4$f$-5$d$ transition.
-By decomposing the vector associated to Eu-O/Eu-N bond in excited state into a parallel and perpendicular component of the vector associated to Eu-O/Eu-N bond in ground state (see Fig.~\ref{fig:vector_decomp}) we can write

-where $\bm{R}_{{\rm gs},\perp}$ is defined as a vector of same magnitude than $\bm{R}_{{\rm gs}}$ and perpendicular to it.
-The value of $\alpha$ gives an information on the change along the axis formed by the ground state vector.
-The value of $\beta$ gives an information on the change perpendicular to the axis formed by the ground state vector, it indicates how $\bm{R}_{{\rm ex}}$ has rotated with respect to $\bm{R}_{{\rm gs}}$.
-For Eu-O bonds, $\alpha=-0.0149$ and $\beta=0.0080$ while for Eu-N bonds, $\alpha=-0.0127$ and $\beta=0.0052$.
-From this, it is clear that the dominant effect is the bond length shortening parallel to the initial ground state bond.
-This shortening is bigger for Eu-O bond.
-The rotation effect is about two times smaller but is not negligible nonetheless.
-Also, we observe a bigger $\beta$ for Eu-O bonds, which confirms the bigger angle change.
+This uncommon situation of a bond length shortening upon $f \rightarrow d$ excitation has been already observed experimentally and studied theoretically in various other lanthanide compounds \cite{meijerink1989luminescence,barandiaran2003quantum,tanner2003absorption, mahlik2009pressure,mahlik2009temperature, de2016new}.